crickettcode/Project-III-Swoop/README.md

 + Another challenge I faced was switching to *React* for my front-end (client-side) instead of using *Handlebars*.
 + Learning to route with *React* was also a new challenge as well as styling components.

+### Take-Aways

++ For me, this project was more about personal growth as a developer than technical growth.
+Although, I did learn an immense amount technically, I also learned how to be more patient with myself in the learning process.
+Prior to this project, I often let my anxiety take control rather than taking control of my anxiety and creating a plan beforehand to manage my stress levels.
+In the future, I know to be proactive about my stressors surrounding large projects and ways to alleviate that stress before it gets to be overwhelming.
++ CSS skills, As a full stack developer,I have learned that these matter just as much as my ability to make my projects function properly.